DavitDvalashvili/Skilled-elearning-landing-page/README.md

-# Frontend Mentor - Profile-card-component
+# Frontend Mentor - Skilled-elearning-landing-page

 This is a solution to the [Skilled-elearning-landing-page]